-President Raisi has a limited say on the direction of Iran's foreign policy.
-However, he has more say on domestic policy-the main goal of which is to ensure the preservation of the oppressive clerical regime.
+Ultimately, President Raisi's influence direction of Iran's foreign policy was limited, as he was often overshadowed by Khamenei and the IRGC.
+However, he has extensive control over domestic policy-the main goal of which is to ensure the preservation of the oppressive clerical regime.
 Raisi's populist campaign made several optimistic promises in the run-up to the election-all of which he has not delivered on thus far.
 For example, he claimed he would create one million jobs, slow down inflation, and achieve 8% GDP growth.
 Yet, according to a report by Iran's Ministry of Labor published almost one year into his presidency, approximately 60% of Iranians do not have enough income and suitable jobs.
 Inflation hit record highs, with Iranians paying almost 50% more for the same products compared to the spring of 2021.
 And the International Monetary Fund (IMF) projects a GDP growth rate of 3% in 2022, and even lower in 2023.